-- Academic Honor Societies.
-B. - The Thirteen Club.
-Seniors who fulfill the following requirements shall be formally recognized as members of the Thirteen Club: - They must be full-time enrolled students in the University. - (b) They must have an overall 3.200 grade point average. - (c) (d) They must have earned no grade below C. - They must have had all their academic work at Southeastern Louisiana University. - The National Honor Society of Phi Kappa Phi.
-Seniors of sound character who fulfill the following requirements may be elected to membership in Phi Kappa Phi: - They must have been registered in the University at least one year. - They must rank in scholarship within the top eighth of their class (not to exceed ten percent of the senior class for that year). - C. Academic Honors.
+B. Academic Honor Societies.

+- The Thirteen Club.
+Seniors who fulfill the following requirements shall be formally recognized as members of the Thirteen Club: - (a) They must be full-time enrolled students in the University. - (b) They must have an overall 3.200 grade point average. - (c) They must have earned no grade below C. - (d) They must have had all their academic work at Southeastern Louisiana University. - The National Honor Society of Phi Kappa Phi.
+Juniors, Seniors, and graduate students of sound character who fulfill the following requirements may be elected to membership in Phi Kappa Phi: - (a) They must have been registered in the University at least one year. - (b) Juniors must rank in scholarship in the top 7.5% of their class. - (c) Seniors must rank in scholarship in the top 10% of their class. - (d) Graduate students must rank in scholarship in the top 10% of all graduate students at the time.

+C. Academic Honors.